Cosmological parameters estimated from velocity -- density comparisons: Calibrating 2M++: Generating mock 2M++ surveys and density fields

 The SAG \citep{cora_semi-analytic_2018} and SAGE \citep{croton_semi-analytic_2016} SAMs were calibrated to generate galaxy catalogues using the MDPL2 simulation.
 These models include the most relevant physical processes in galaxy formation and evolution, including: galaxy mergers, radiative cooling, chemical enrichment, supernova feedback and winds, star formation, starbursts, and disc instabilities.
 A comprehensive review of the models can be found in \cite{knebe_multidark-galaxies_2018}.

-This work uses the snapshots taken at $z=0$.
-Both the halo and galaxy catalogues were obtained from the COSMOSIM database \footnote{\url{www.cosmosim.org}}.
+The presence of baryons in full hydrodynamic simulations does introduce some effects on their host dark matter haloes \citep[e.g.][]{schaller_baryon_2015,velliscig_intrinsic_2015}.
+This impacts the mass of haloes and their mass distribution on small scales which alters their substructure as well as clustering measurements \citep{vaandaalen_impact_2014}.
+As these effects are limited to scales of $k \gtrsim 0.5 h$ Mpc$^{-1}$ \citep{hellwing_effect_2016}, we expect the impact on peculiar velocities to be small since they depend on large-scale structure.
+To test this, we have compared the predicted peculiar velocities for two different assumed power spectra: a simple non-linear power spectrum based on halofit \citep{mead_accurate_2016}, and a modified non-linear power spectrum with baryonic feedback \citep{mead_hmcode_2021} from high-temperature AGN ($\log10(T_{\rm AGN}/{\rm K}) = 8.5$).
+These two scenarios differ by less than 0.7\% in the predicted peculiar velocity speed.
+Hence we ignore this small effect in the remainder of this work.

-From the MDPL2 survey we generate 15 independent (non-overlapping) finite volume realisations of radius 200 \h Mpc to be consistent with the hard radius cuts applied in the analysis of C15.
+From the MDPL2 survey, we generate 15 independent (non-overlapping) finite volume realisations of radius 200 \h Mpc to be consistent with the hard radius cuts applied in the analysis of C15.
 Any galaxy that exists outside of each mock local Universe is ignored.
 For each sphere, we take the Cartesian velocities and project them to a radial velocity.